-Outdoor unit contains system refrigerant charge for operation with AHRI rated indoor unit when connected by 15 ft.
+When outdoor unit is connected to factory-approved indoor unit, outdoor unit contains system refrigerant charge for operation with AHRI rated indoor unit when connected by 15 ft.
 (4.57 m) of field-supplied or factory accessory tubing.
 For proper unit operation, check refrigerant charge using charging information located on control box cover and/or in the Check Charge section of this instruction.